Too Allergic

 And please do remember to share with your friends and families, I mean, who knows, maybe this will make our government apply strict laws about the use of nickel in jewelry.

-What are your thoughts about buying sterling silver for sensitive skins?
+What are your thoughts about buying sterling silver for sensitive skin?

 Your email address will not be published.
 Required fields are marked *